 - Use a computer for a DDoS attack

 - Steal personal information

 How to Detect a Trojan Horse Infection

-It can be difficult to spot a Trojan Horse, but there are some signs that can indicate an infected computer or mobile device.
-If you or your employees see any of these signs, you’ll want to have it addressed by an IT professional right away.
+It can be difficult to spot a Trojan Horse or know how to check for trojan virus, but there are some signs that can indicate an infected computer or mobile device using a trojan detector.
+If you or your employees see any of these signs or get an alert from a trojan scanner or even a free trojan scanner, you’ll want to have it addressed by an IT professional right away.

 - Increase in CPU Usage: If you hear processing activity on a computer when there shouldn’t be any, that’s a sign that something you don’t know about is running in the background.